kelwyres/Bactabolize/README.md

         - idea would be to complement the standalone package if people wanted it
 * Script is currently designed to process a single isolate per command
     - this can be parallelised itself with comparatively low memory overhead
-    - only additional computation in this approach is create BLAST databases for the reference
+    - only additional computation in this approach is creating BLAST databases for the reference
         - this is negligible though

 # Queries
-* Genes can be considered orthologous from only 25% of the protein sequenc
+* Genes can be considered orthologous from only 25% of the protein sequence
     - currently filtering alignments with <25% coverage
     - if a pair of proteins have the highest PID to each other, then they're orthologs
     - not sure if we want to increase coverage requirement for this